New exactly solvable relativistic models with anomalous interaction: Introduction

 We can add that searching for exact solutions of Dirac equation belongs to evergreen problems, apparently the most recent result in this field can be found in \cite{last}.
 Exactly solvable two-particle Dirac equations are discussed, e.g., in \cite{Duv}.
 For exact solutions of relativistic wave equations for particles with higher and arbitrary spins see \cite{N1} and \cite{N2}.

+In the present paper we discuss a certain class of relativistic problems describing the anomalous interaction of the Dirac fermion with an external electromagnetic field.
+The considered equations admit an effective reduction to equations invariant with respect to the 1+2 dimensional Galilei group, which can be made by using the light cone coordinates.

+Let us remind that the light cone coordinates was introduced by Dirac \cite{Dirac} in an attempt to formulate a relativistic dynamics with the direct interaction.
+Then it was recognized that these coordinates present powerful tools for solution of relativistic wave equations which include plane wave potentials or, more generally, if the potentials do not depend on a scalar products of the coordinate vector with a constant time-like vector \cite{Redmond}, \cite{Bergou}.

-In the present paper we discuss a certain class of relativistic problems describing anomalous interaction of the Dirac fermion with an external electromagnetic field.
-The considered equations admit an effective reduction to equations invariant with respect to the 1+2 dimensional Galilei group.
-We show that this class includes new exactly solvable relativistic systems and we study in detail one of them, namely the one closely related to both the Pron'ko-Stroganov problem and relativistic problems for the neutron interacting with an external field.
-The corresponding external field is a superposition of the magnetic field generated by a straight line constant current and the electric field of a charged infinite filament.
-We will show that this system can be treated as an exactly solvable relativistic analogue of the Pron'ko-Stroganov problem.
+We show that the considered class of equations includes new exactly solvable relativistic systems and we study in detail one of them, namely the one closely related to both the Pron'ko-Stroganov problem and relativistic problems for the neutron interacting with an external field.
+The corresponding external field is a superposition of the magnetic field generated by the straight line constant current and the electric field of a charged infinite filament.
 In spite of that our main goal is to present an exactly solvable problem for neutral fermions, for the sake of generality we consider also more general problems with both the minimal and anomalous interactions.
 We also indicate an exactly solvable model of this general type, see Section 7.

-\section{Dirac-Pauli equations and reduction \\SO(1,3)$\to$HG(1,2)}
+\section{Dirac-Pauli equations and reduction SO(1,3) $\rightarrow$ HG(1,2)}